Givaudan Sa (GVDNY) Stock Rating Reaffirmed by Deutsche Bank AG

-Givaudan Sa (OTC:GVDNY)‘s stock had its “neutral” rating reaffirmed by Deutsche Bank AG in a note issued to investors on Thursday, StockTargetPrices.com reports.
+Deutsche Bank AG reiterated their neutral rating on shares of Givaudan Sa (NASDAQ:GVDNY) in a report released on Wednesday, April 12th.

-Several other research analysts have also recently commented on the company.
-Sanford C. Bernstein reissued a “sell” rating on shares of Givaudan Sa in a research report on Wednesday, April 12th.
-JPMorgan Chase & Co. reissued a “buy” rating on shares of Givaudan Sa in a research report on Wednesday, March 29th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold”.
+GVDNY has been the topic of a number of other reports.
+Berenberg Bank reissued a neutral rating on shares of Givaudan Sa in a research note on Friday, February 3rd.
+Kepler Capital Markets reissued a neutral rating on shares of Givaudan Sa in a research note on Friday, February 3rd.
+Baader Bank reissued a buy rating on shares of Givaudan Sa in a research note on Wednesday, February 1st.
+JPMorgan Chase & Co. reissued a buy rating on shares of Givaudan Sa in a research note on Tuesday, March 28th.
+Finally, Goldman Sachs Group Inc reissued a neutral rating on shares of Givaudan Sa in a research note on Friday, March 17th.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the stock.
+The stock has an average rating of Hold.

-COPYRIGHT VIOLATION NOTICE: This piece of content was originally posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are reading this piece of content on another website, it was copied illegally and reposted in violation of US and international trademark and copyright legislation.
-The original version of this piece of content can be read at https://www.chaffeybreeze.com/2017/04/27/givaudan-sa-gvdny-stock-rating-reaffirmed-by-deutsche-bank-ag-updated.html.
+COPYRIGHT VIOLATION WARNING: “Givaudan Sa (GVDNY) Stock Rating Reaffirmed by Deutsche Bank AG” was published by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are reading this piece on another site, it was illegally stolen and republished in violation of U.S. and international trademark & copyright laws.
+The legal version of this piece can be viewed at https://www.chaffeybreeze.com/2017/05/01/deutsche-bank-ag-reaffirms-neutral-rating-for-givaudan-sa-gvdny-updated.html.

 Receive News & Ratings for Givaudan Sa Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Givaudan Sa and related companies with MarketBeat.com's FREE daily email newsletter.